FlakM/blog/blog-static/content/posts/sqlx_caches_til.md

 ```

 The five loop iterations give me two misses and three hits.
 The final `pg_prepared_statements` query adds one more miss.
 Same cache behavior, this time without touching SQLx's private symbols.

+## What I've learned

+I've learned a couple of new things:

+- It's crucial to think about the shape of prepared statements - the additional round trip to the database isn't big, but it isn't free
+- Ustdts in codebases like postgres are cool, but with AI it's also easy to instrument the less polished codebases
+- Creating simple reproducers and tracing them with the same tools that can be used in production is a great way to learn and understand the systems

 ## Notes for reproducing this